gui-don/rico-lib/README.md

 ## A bunch of PHP utility libraries. ##

+This project is made of some lightweight and well-tested libraries.
+It’s useful when you want to access some frenquently used low-level robust functions but you don’t want to import tons of dependencies.

 ### What does this library need to work? ###

 PHP7 or superior.
+Not compatible with previous PHP versions.
 It also needs the `php-iconv`, `php-mbstring` extensions to be enabled.

 ### How to - Procedural style ###